XenaN/CarNamberDetectetion/README.md

 # CarNumberDetection

 This project is experiment with yolo for detecting car numbers on dataset *nomeroff*, which is the most complete for numbers from several coutries.
+Dataset you can load [here](https://nomeroff.net.ua/datasets/).
+Choose *autoriaNumberplateDataset-2022-08-01*

 ### Requirements